Resources at the National History Day web site can help you learn about the 2023 theme Frontiers in History – People, Places, Ideas.

 - Check with Maggie!
 She buys books that have primary sources and can help you find them on the shelves.
 “History is best taught in BOOKS!”
 Browse the shelves using the Dewey Decimal System.

-For a list of Information Literacy Skills emphasized for Middle Schoolers or High Schoolers at HBW, use the link at left.
+For a list of Information Literacy Skills emphasized for Middle Schoolers or High Schoolers at HBW, use the links at right.
 Need help?
 Ask your librarian!
 She might have the perfect resource to help!